 C3 – Reliability Prediction of Electronic Equipment.
 This component is responsible to calculate the reliability values of electronic components, boards and products.

-For more details about IRMS® platform, please refer to §3.
+For more details about IRMS® platform, please refer to §Erreur !
+Source du renvoi introuvable..

 Training

 This service, provided by the Training office, includes the development and maintenance of the training courses and tools.
 The training courses are carried out continuously for the internal needs of Viattech engineering staff and proposed to the clients as well.